-The SFH of a galaxy is imprinted in its spectrum, so that the SFH can be inferred using the fossil record encoded in the present day stellar populations \citep{tinsley1968, tinsley1972, searle1973}.
-This has been extensively applied to fit the integrated spectra of nearby galaxies observed by SDSS \citep{panter2003, heavens2004, cid-fernandes2005, ocvirk2006, asari2007, tojeiro2011, koleva2011, citro2016}, GAMA \citep{bellstedt20}, and also to spatially resolved data from IFU surveys of nearby galaxies \citep{perez2013, cid-fernandes2013, cid-fernandes2014, gonzalez-delgado2014, sanchez-blazquez2014, mcdermid2015, gonzalez-delgado2016, gonzalez-delgado2017, lopezfernandez2018, garcia-benito2017, goddard2017a, goddard2017b, zibetti2017, garcia-benito2019, sanchez2019, sanchez2020}.
-The spectroscopic stellar continuum of a galaxy contains many absorption lines and stellar features whose intensity allows us to constrain its SFH, extinction, and the age and metallicity of the stellar population.
-Nevertheless, this technique suffers from large uncertainties when applied to spectra of low signal-to-noise ratio (SNR) or broad-band photometry.
-However, intermediate-band photometry at optical wavelengths combined with broad-band NIR data from the ALHAMBRA survey provided successful results to identify star-forming and quiescent/red galaxies \citep{diaz-garcia2019a,diaz-garcia2019b,diaz-garcia2019c}.
+The SFH of a galaxy is imprinted in its spectrum; as such, the SFH can be inferred using the fossil record encoded in the present-day stellar populations \citep{tinsley1968, tinsley1972, searle1973}.
+This has been extensively applied to fit the integrated spectra of nearby galaxies observed by SDSS \citep{panter2003, heavens2004, cid-fernandes2005, ocvirk2006, asari2007, tojeiro2011, koleva2011, citro2016} and GAMA \citep{bellstedt20}, as well as to spatially resolved data from IFU surveys of nearby galaxies \citep{perez2013, cid-fernandes2013, cid-fernandes2014, gonzalez-delgado2014, sanchez-blazquez2014, mcdermid2015, gonzalez-delgado2016, gonzalez-delgado2017, lopezfernandez18, garcia-benito2017, goddard2017a, goddard2017b, zibetti2017, garcia-benito2019, sanchez2019, sanchez2020}.
+The spectroscopic stellar continuum of a galaxy contains many absorption lines and stellar features whose intensities allow us to constrain its SFH, extinction, and the age and metallicity of the stellar population.
+Nevertheless, this technique suffers large uncertainties when applied to spectra of low signal-to-noise ratio (S/N) or BB photometry.
+However, intermediate-band photometry at optical wavelengths combined with BB near-infrared (NIR) data from the ALHAMBRA survey provided successful results in identifying star-forming and quiescent/red galaxies \citep{diaz-garcia2019a,diaz-garcia2019b,diaz-garcia2019c}.
 The capability of the \jp \ filter system to retrieve the stellar population properties of galaxies was first studied in \citet{benitez2014}, based on both synthetic magnitudes obtained from SDSS spectra of nearby galaxies and on mock galaxies, and later by \citet{mejia2017}.
-The multi-band data of \mjp, or \js, brings us the opportunity to investigate the potential of \jp \ to identify and characterise galaxy populations since $z\sim1$ with real data, by adapting or extending the full spectral method to multi-narrow-band data.
-Some preliminary results are discussed in \citet{bonoli2020}, where we proved the potential of \js \ to retrieve the radial distribution of spatially-resolved stellar population properties, such as age up to two effective radius, with a precision similar to that obtained with MaNGA data.
-Here, several methodologies are explored to prove the consistency of the results in the identification and characterization of galaxy populations for a complete sample of galaxies, and their evolution up to $z\sim1$.
+The multi-band data of \mjp, or \js, provides us with the opportunity to investigate the potential of \jp \ to identify and characterize galaxy populations since $z\sim1$ with real data, by adapting or extending the full spectral method to multi-NB data.
+Some preliminary results are discussed in \citet{bonoli2020}, where we proved the potential of \js \ to retrieve the radial distribution of spatially resolved stellar population properties, such as the age up to two effective radii, with a precision similar to that obtained with MaNGA data.
+Here, several methodologies are explored to prove the consistency of the results in the identification and characterization of galaxy populations for a complete sample of galaxies, as well as their evolution up to $z\sim1$.